MaxWeiChen/PINIX_Web/web/source/PressKit-Alina/en/index.md

 ---
 + **Description**
 **《Alina of the Arena》**
-The game is combined Tactics and Roguelike Deckbuilder game.
+The game combines "Slay the Spire" and "Into the breach", it's a roguelike deck builder and hexagon tactics game.
-Player is a salve for survive, kills each other for entertained audience in Arena.
+You play as a slave named "Alina" who kills everyone to entertain audiences in a survival arena.

 <!--+ **History**  -->
 <!--+ **Features** -->